Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/lighting/introduction.md

   Your browser does not support the video tag.
 </video>

-### Adjusting Global Illumination
+### Adjusting Ambient Lighting

-You will also need to take global illumination into account that Wallpaper Engine adds to your scene.
-This global lighting that Wallpaper Engine adds to your scene can be configured in the **Scene options** on the left-hand side.
-Open the scene options and adjust the global illumination to your needs, we change the **Ambient Color** to a slightly whiter tone to make it a little brighter but you can choose any color you want here to give your whole scene a certain type of glow.
+You will also need to take ambient lighting into account that Wallpaper Engine adds to your scene.
+This ambient lighting that Wallpaper Engine adds to your scene can be configured in the **Scene options** on the left-hand side.
+Open the scene options and adjust the ambient illumination to your needs, we change the **Ambient Color** to a slightly whiter tone to make it a little brighter but you can choose any color you want here to give your whole scene a certain type of glow.

 **Another important thing to consider:** By default, Wallpaper Engine will have a gray background color behind and around your scene.
 Under normal circumstances, this does not matter, but with reflectivity and lighting enabled, the background color can influence the lighting of your scene in the editor and when users choose a wallpaper alignment option where the background color becomes visible.